progmaticltd/homebox/docs/features.md

 and dovecot, a 2048 Diffie-Helman parameter file is generated upon installation.
 Ranked score A on [geekflare.com](https://tools.geekflare.com/) and A+ on [ssllabs.com](https://www.ssllabs.com).

-## Unusual behaviour detection

-This advanced feature is unique amongst both commercial and self-hosted solutions.
-It is actually restricted to IMAP, but will be extended to other services.
-It is working by using a “points” system, where more points generate warnings or even deny the connection.

-The following behaviours are detected:

-- Access from a blacklisted IP address
-- Access from an IP address recently blacklisted by fail2ban
-- Access from a different country than the one the box is hosted in
-- Access outside office hours

-Although the initial values should be accurate for standard usage, any of the previous checks can be tuned for a specific usage.
-For instance, it is possible to:

-- Whitelist / Blacklist countries, globally or per user.
-- Whitelist / Blacklist IP addresses, globally or per user.
-- Set office hours, globally only at this time.

-Warnings and errors are sent in real time, using XMPP and email to the user and an external email address.
-Two-factor authentication on unusual behaviour will be implemented later, perhaps using google authenticator.

 # Email features

 ## Digital signature

-A DKIM certificate of 4096 bits is generated during the installation, and the associated public key is published on the DNS server.
+A DKIM certificate of 1024 bits is generated during the installation, and the associated public key is published on the DNS server.
 The DKIM key purpose is to mark emails coming from your domain as authentic.
+The key is automatically rotated every year.

 The SPF and DMARC records are generated and published automatically as well.
 This will guarantee your emails being recognised by other email servers without any problem.